 - Kings River (at Road’s End), which is downstream of Forester Pass, Rae Lakes, and Muir Pass;

 - Merced River (at Happy Isles), which captures melt in the southern half of Yosemite;

 - Tuolumne River (at Tuolumne Meadows), downstream of Lyell Canyon and Donohue Pass;

-The list and map of creek hazards are increasingly comprehensive and accurate.
-But they are not perfect: some hazardous creeks are NOT included, and some information may be incorrect or out of date.
+While the list and map of creek hazards are comprehensive and mostly accurate, they are not perfect: some hazardous creeks may NOT be included, and some information may NOT be correct or up to date.